Envek/rubyworld-keep-it-ruby/slides.md

 </v-clicks>

 <!--
 As an example of a problem that it is better to “offload” let's take a look at handling of images uploaded by users.
-And many webapps have to get photos from users.
+Many webapps have to get pictures from users.
 And, of course, not only one need to receive images, but also then display them back in various forms back to users.
-And even now in year 2024 it is bad idea to let browsers download original images just to show them in some list downsized to a size of a thumb.
+And even now in year 2024 it is a bad idea to let browsers download original images just to show them in some list downsized to a size of a thumb.

 So one need to [click] resize them, [click] crop if their aspect ratio differs from desired, [click] add watermarks, [click] strip sensitive metadata (gps coordinates from photo with loads of money), [click] et cetera, et cetera.
 -->